How easy is it to get a Spanish mortgage to buy a property in Ibiza?

 Are there any extra costs of applying for a mortgage?

 It is always required to have a property valuation report of the property you wish to purchase, as it contains a legal report of the property.
 Usually, this must be paid by the client.

 A mortgage broker will also charge a commission.
-(Balearic Mortgage Services is one of the fairest providers with a 0.25% commission, since most other providers charge the customer 1% after completing the mortgage).
+(Balearic Mortgage Services is one of the fairest providers with a 0,5% commission since most other providers charge the customer 1% after completing the mortgage).

 How do I get a mortgage from my home country to buy a property in Ibiza?

-In very special cases and depending on your nationality, we could possibly utilise a mortgage from a client’s home country and take the Spanish property as guarantee.
+In very special cases and depending on your nationality, we could possibly utilize a mortgage from a client’s home country and take the Spanish property as a guarantee.
 It is a matter of individual case study.

 Can I get a UK mortgage for Spanish property?